-- Monitor the success and positive outcomes delivered by the Prison Resettlement Worker in post 2022/23 and identify longer term funding streams and accommodation options to assist this group - Agree and implement the 16/17year old, Looked After Children and Care Leavers Surrey wide Protocol and monitor housing pathway outcomes - Work with substance misuse support agencies and Surrey County Council to identify options for those clients unwilling to engage with substance reduction programmes and agree alternative support and / or housing options.
+- Monitor the success and positive outcomes delivered by the Prison Resettlement Worker in post 2022/23 and identify longer term funding streams and accommodation options to assist this group - Work with substance misuse support agencies and Surrey County Council to identify options for those clients unwilling to engage with substance reduction programmes and agree alternative support and / or housing options.

-6. Priority Three: Tackle Rough Sleeping
+6. Objective Three: Tackle Rough Sleeping